PhilGrunewald/MeterData/README.md

 &nbsp;               | Email                                                                              | 4
 &nbsp;               | Friend or other                                                                    | 5

 The default value is '0'.
 The default `date_choice` is '2000-01-01' if no date has yet been selected.
 The ``provider`` defaults to 'not given'. ``p6pm``, which could meaningfully be '0' has a default of '-1' to indicate a missing value.
 For some fields a missing value can be ambiguous.
-Appliances may be '0' because they are not present or because they were omitted in the survey.
+Appliances may be '0' because they are not present or because they were omitted when filling the survey.

 Individual